For students with exceptional talent and passion for music.

-The Donald B. Plott and J. Estes Millner Scholarships, valued at $10,000 annually, are offered to up to three students in each entering class.
-The awards are renewable for your remaining three years at Davidson provided the following requirements are met: maintain a strong academic performance, make expected progress toward their degree, serve as usher for at least two major concerts each semester, be an active member in one of the Music Department ensembles each semester (including tours and graduation weekend performances), and earn a positive recommendation from the ensemble director.
+The Donald B. Plott and J. Estes Millner Scholarships, valued at $15,000 annually, are offered to up to three students in each entering class.
+The awards are renewable for recipients' remaining three years at Davidson provided the following requirements are met: maintain a strong academic performance, make expected progress toward their degree, serve as usher for at least two major concerts each semester, be an active member in one of the Music Department ensembles each semester (including tours and graduation weekend performances), and earn a positive recommendation from the ensemble director.

-Submit the application scholarship form and your application for admission by January 2.
-In addition, submit a letter discussing your interest in the award, a letter from your current music teacher, and an unedited recording.
+In addition to the application for admission and scholarship application, you must submit a letter discussing your interest in the award, a recommendation letter from your current music teacher, and an unedited recording.
 The quality of the recording should be taken into consideration before submission.
-See guidelines below.

 Finalists will audition on campus during Scholars Celebration/Decision Davidson Weekend, April 4-6, 2019.
-All finalists will be offered free music lessons in one area for their four years at Davidson.
+All finalists will be offered free music lessons in their instrument for their four years at Davidson.

 - Care should be given to the recording environment